 Team Member

-Thomas Hughes is a PhD candidate at Queen’s University, Ontario, and Editorial Assistant at the Centre for International and Defence Policy.
+Thomas Hughes is Assistant Professor in Politics and International Relations at Mount Allison University and Deputy Director of the Centre for Defence and Security Studies.
 His primary areas of research are on confidence-building, deterrence, and strategic culture, with his dissertation focusing on the political effects of military exercises in Europe.
 Thomas co-edited the 2018 volume North American Strategic Defense in the 21st Century, and also published work on the use of Remotely Piloted Aircraft.
-Thomas gained his MA from the Josef Korbel School of International Studies, Denver, and has also worked for the UN Inter-regional Crime and Justice Research Institute.
+Thomas gained his Ph.D. from Queen’s University, MA from the Josef Korbel School of International Studies, Denver, and has also worked for the UN Inter-regional Crime and Justice Research Institute.

 - Policy Brief: The European Arctic: Developments in 2021, by Thomas Hughes, December 2021